Might and Magic Chess Royale

 ► Mage Synergy ◄

-Mage Synergy requires 4 units from Mage class, while partial Mage synergy requires only 2 of those units.
-Having 4 Mages in your team will decrease the magic resistance of all enemies by 30% and having only 2 Mages will decrease their magic resistance by 10%.
+Mage Synergy requires 3 units from Mage class.
+Having 3 Mages in your team will decrease the magic resistance of all enemies by 15%.
 Magic Resistance may not seem very important but it actually is important because all units’ skills are considered as magic damage.
 Mage units are Druid, Rune Priest, Zealot, and Lich.
-All those units are usable and there are many options for completing partial Mage buff but going after a full Mage buff will not pay off in the end because all mages are from different factions and those factions are not complementary together.
-However, if you go after partial Mage buff, you can combine Rune Priest and Zealot for Fortress/Have combo, Druid and Lich for Sylvans/Necropolis combo and Zealot and Lich for Haven/Necropolis/Assassin combo.
+All those units are usable and there are many options for completing Mage buff but the problem is that all mages are from different factions and those factions are not complementary together.
+However, if you go after Mage buff, you can combine Rune Priest and Zealot for Fortress/Haven combo, Druid and Lich for Sylvans/Necropolis combo and Zealot and Lich for Haven/Necropolis/Assassin combo.
 As you can see Zealot combined with Lich gives you the best opportunities and those 2 Mage units are ideal for any team regardless of synergy.
 Mage Synergy is not strong as some other synergies but you will probably have it in your winning team.

 ► Assassin Synergy ◄